kavehshahedi/java-instrumentation-buddy/readme.md

 - `optimizeTimestamp`: When set to `true`, optimizes timestamp handling for improved performance.
 Basically, it removes the first 4 digits of the timestamp to reduce the log file size.
   - Default: `false`

+- `batchSize`: Specifies the number of log entries to batch together before writing to the queue.
+Larger values can improve throughput but may increase memory usage and latency.
+  - Default: `4096`

+- `queueDepth`: Sets the maximum number of batches that can be queued for writing.
+This acts as a buffer between log generation and disk I/O. Increase this value if you experience dropped logs under high load.
+  - Default: `2000`

+- `flushIntervalMs`: Controls how often (in milliseconds) the logger flushes partially filled batches to the queue.
+Lower values reduce latency but may increase I/O overhead.
+  - Default: `100`

+- `bufferSize`: Sets the size of the direct byte buffer used for writing log entries to disk (in bytes).
+Larger buffers can improve write performance but consume more memory.
+  - Default: `2097152` (2MB)

 #### Instrumentation

 The `instrumentation` section defines which parts of your code the agent will instrument: